A lot of it.

 I have a rule.
 If someone pitches a joke (for the script) and it gets a big laugh in the room the joke goes in just the way it was pitched.
 So often someone will pitch something and someone else will suggest an alternate version.
 Then it gets tossed around and after awhile you don’t remember the original or why you laughed in the first place.
 This is called “Stabbing the Frog.”
 You have a bouncy little frog in Biology class.
 You dissect it and see what makes it tick.
 But now you have a dead frog.
 (I know one showrunner who pathologically had to change at least one or two words of every pitch so he could put his own stamp on it.
 Yes, he was infuriating.)
 So my policy – if a pitch got a huge laugh, even if its structured weirdly – it goes in as is.

 So yes, there is laughter in the writers room.
-I would hope in drama writing rooms too, although I can’t picture a real party atmosphere in the CRIMINAL MINDS room.
+I would hope in drama writing rooms too, although I can’t picture a real party atmosphere in the CRIMINAL MINDS room (well, maybe now that Thomas Gibson has been booted).
 Laughter is a great release, a great indicator, and all you have left when the Almond Joy minis are all gone.